OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Connect to a Device via SSH

 If you prefer, you can also enable SSH access.
-A convenient option is to use Termux, which you can easily [configure to offer SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") (with password or public key authentication) and start it with the command `sshd` (starts by default on port 8022).
+A convenient option is to use [Termux](0x08-Testing-Tools.md#termux), which you can easily [configure to offer SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") (with password or public key authentication) and start it with the command `sshd` (starts by default on port 8022).
 In order to connect to the Termux via SSH you can simply run the command `ssh -p 8022 <ip_address>` (where `ip_address` is the actual remote device IP).
 This option has some additional benefits as it allows to access the file system via SFTP also on port 8022.

 #### On-device Shell App

-While usually using an on-device shell (terminal emulator) might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or check some configuration.
+While usually using an on-device shell (terminal emulator) such as [Termux](0x08-Testing-Tools.md#termux) might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or check some configuration.

-Termux is a terminal emulator for Android that provides a Linux environment that works directly with or without rooting and with no setup required.
-The installation of additional packages is a trivial task thanks to its own APT package manager (which makes a difference in comparison to other terminal emulator apps).
-You can search for specific packages by using the command `pkg search <pkg_name>` and install packages with `pkg install <pkg_name>`.
-You can install Termux straight from [Google Play](https://play.google.com/store/apps/details?id=com.termux "Install Termux").

 ### Host-Device Data Transfer